In order to use Spring Cloud Contract Verifier with WireMock you have to use Gradle or Maven plugin.

 src/test/resources/contracts/myservice/shouldCreateUser.groovy src/test/resources/contracts/myservice/shouldReturnUser.groovy

-Spring Cloud Contract Verifier will create test class defaultBasePackage.MyService
+Spring Cloud Contract Verifier will create test class defaultBasePackage.MyService with two methods

 - shouldCreateUser()